CHAPTER 4: OUR CHANGING BIOSPHERE: PLANTS AND ANIMALS

-- All the living things belong to the biosphere.
+- All living things belong to the biosphere.
 There are over 1.7 million species on Earth, with many more that have not yet been identified.

 - Adaptation is key to a species survival, yet climate change is happening too fast for some plants and animals to adapt.
-Some species are able to adapt to changes by moving to higher latitudes or higher elevations.

 - Phenology, or the seasonal cycle of all living things, is changing due to climate change.
 For example, spring is coming earlier each year, impacting important pollinators like bees and hummingbirds.

 - Each of Earth’s natural creatures has an important role in sustaining a healthy planet, but environmental indicators are showing us that the state of our planet is out of balance and that the survival of many species is threatened by climate change.